codepr/codepr.github.io/_posts/2025-01-10-dogfight-binary-protocol.md

 we're going to define how this communication layer will be implemented.

-Although various formats can be used, from a text based protocol, JSON or orther various binary based structure serialization buffers such as protobuf or thrift, we're going to roll our own micro protocol by hand.
+Although various formats can be used, from a text based protocol, JSON or other various binary based structure serialization buffers such as protobuf or thrift, we're going to roll our own micro protocol by hand.
-One suggestion could be to use the built-in `:erlang.to_binary_term/2` and `:erlang.term_to_binary/1`, but I like the idea of writing a small compact format that I can easily support on the client side without having to dig deeper into the Erlang bnary format.
+One suggestion could be to use the built-in `:erlang.to_binary_term/2` and `:erlang.term_to_binary/1`, but I like the idea of writing a small compact format that I can easily support on the client side without having to dig deeper into the Erlang binary format.

 As a first draft, it should be something that allows to represent two main entities